kaiyuhwang/MLLM-Survey/README.md

 > Coming soon!
 This domain is under updated.

 ## Data Resource & Evaluation
-The data resource and popular benchmarks are listed in the [page]() in details.
+The data resource and popular benchmarks are listed in the [reading list](https://github.com/kaiyuhwang/MLLM-Survey/blob/main/readinglist/data.md) in details.

 ## Contact Us